 Solar eclipses are some of nature's most dramatic celestial performances.
 Solar eclipses occur when the Earth, moon and sun are aligned in the same plane and the moon passes between the Earth and the sun, partially or completely covering our closest star.
-The next solar eclipse will occur on March 9, 2016 — learn more on that below.
+The next total solar eclipse will occur on Aug.
+21, 2017 — learn more on that below.

 There are four types of solar eclipses: total, annular, partial and hybrid.
 Here's what causes each type: